y-sg/useless_commit/README.md

 Useless Commit
 ====

-This program makes useless commit and pushes it to remote repository.
+This program makes an useless commitment and pushes it to the remote repository.
 Your “Contribution Graph” will turn green.

 ## How to use